testpossessed/jsBuilder/README.md

 {id: 10, name: 'name 10', age: 50}]
 ```

-Not in the above example no value is specified for *n* in the call to **theLast**.
+Note in the above example no value is specified for *n* in the call to **theLast**.
 All of the methods assume 1 if no explicit value is specified.

 Ok you say, this is all well and good, but!! sometimes I need to build really complex object graphs with members that are collections or complex objects.

 And I say, no problem you can "nest" builders to create objects as complex as you like

 #### Nested Builders
 jsBuilder doesn't do templates within templates (uugghh!! how ugly would that be) but you can still generate complex objects with deep hierarchies using the generator functions.
 I took the decision early on that I would only support automatic generation of primitive members, for anything else including fixed values you need to use generator functions.
-This keeps jsBuilder fairly simple but give you the flexibility to do pretty much anything you want.
+This keeps jsBuilder fairly simple but gives you the flexibility to do pretty much anything you want.

 Here is an example of a using "nesting" to create a simple object with a collection member taken directly from the jsBuilder tests